 To assist you with updating your site, the online User Guide provides tutorials and other web and brand standards.
 In addition, WashU Medicine Marketing & Communications can provide assistance as needed.

 A WUSTL Key is required to log into any WUSM Web Theme site.
 Non-WashU team members, including contracted vendors and hospital partners, will need a WUSTL Key guest account.
 Please use the assistance request form to request a guest account.

 It depends on if your site has launched or not.

 To edit a test site, you must be using a computer connected to the Washington University Network.
 (The test site – e.g., yoursite-test.wustl.edu – is where you load all of your site content and get it ready for a public launch.)
 In most cases, you are using the Washington University Network if you’ve connected to the Internet from a computer on any WashU campus.

 To request off-campus access to a test site via a Virtual Private Network (VPN), please complete the assistance request form.

 To edit a live site, you may log in from any Internet-connected computer, whether on-campus or off.
 (Your site is considered “live” or “public” after it has launched.)

 Images included on your site should follow the guidelines for School of Medicine photos and graphics.
-Please contact Medical Public Affairs (email@example.com) if you would like assistance finding a photographer.
+Learn more about requesting and finding photography on the WashU Medicine Marketing & Communications website.

 Videos hosted on a third party site such as YouTube can easily be embedded onto any page of your site.
 Learn more about creating and embedding video.